SEMI GEM300 Standards Overview

 In order to develop industry-wide standards all equipment suppliers and IC makers could agree to and use, the GEM300 standards were developed by the Semiconductor Equipment and Materials International (SEMI) organization, the trade association serving the global semiconductor equipment, materials, and flat panel display industries.
 SEMI represents approximately 2,400 members.
-For more information on SEMI, please visit their website, www.semi.org.
+For more information on SEMI, please visit their website at www.semi.org.

 The Transport Protocol Standards define how messages are transferred between the host and equipment.
 The SEMI E37 High-Speed SECS Message Services (HSMS) standard defines a TCP/IP based Ethernet connection.
 HSMS-SS is the single session implementation of this standard for point-to-point communication between one host and one equipment.

 HSMS is the transport protocol required in all 300mm fabs.

 The SEMI E5 Equipment Communications Standard 2 Message Format (SECS-II) standard defines a library of messages available for use in the GEM300 standards.
 E5 defines the structure of the messages as well as a list of data types that are allowed, including ASCII, binary, Boolean, floating point, and signed and unsigned integers.